SebastianRZSN/3Dmigoto-Tailor/FormatConvert/README.md

-How to use reverse script?
+How to use format convert script?

 First, open the mod's .ini file and check the format, if IB file's format is DXGI_FORMAT_R16_UINT, you need to set dxgi_format = DXGI_FORMAT_R16_UINT,